jeremy-rifkin/cpptrace/README.md

 ## `namespace cpptrace`

-`cpptrace::generate_trace()` can used to generate a stacktrace object at the current call site.
+`cpptrace::generate_trace()` can be used to generate a stacktrace object at the current call site.
 Resolved frames can be accessed from this object with `.frames` and also the trace can be printed with `.print()`.
 Cpptrace also provides a method to get lightweight raw traces, which are just vectors of program counters, which can be resolved at a later time.

 **Note:** Debug info (`-g`/`/Z7`/`/Zi`/`/DEBUG`) is generally required for good trace information.